 Allocate funding for watershed improvements

-Story County is involved in these WMA's: Four Mile Creek WMA, Ioway Creek (formerly Squaw Creek) WMA, Headwaters of the Skunk River WMA
+A WMA is formed by a Chapter 28E agreement, does not have taxing authority, and may not acquire property through eminent domain.
+Story County is currently involved in three WMA's: Four Mile Creek WMA, Ioway Creek (formerly Squaw Creek) WMA, and Headwaters of the Skunk River WMA.